Guitarist

 scroll down

-In recent years, James has recorded and been broadcast on BBC Radio 3 with the BBC Philharmonic, performed at Open Circuit Festival and The Tung Auditorium with the Royal Liverpool Philharmonic Orchestra’s Ensemble 10:10, and headlined Bluedot Festival with the Hallé Orchestra.
-For Chester Music Festival, he performed in a tango quintet comprising internationally acclaimed soloists such as South African cellist Abel Selaocoe.
-Uniquely, he also performed as dep in the Aquarelle Guitar Quartet at Church Stretton Arts Festival.
-James’ classical chamber music performances across the UK have also encompassed Buxton International Festival, King’s Place for London Guitar Festival and Guitar In London series, Leeds International Concert Season, The Bridgewater Hall, Swaledale Festival, Fishguard & West Wales International Music Festival and Alwyn Music Festival.
+In 2024, James made his BBC Proms debut in Paraorchestra’s world premiere of ‘The Virtuous Circle’, reprising this production with them at Southbank Centre in 2025.
+Previously, James has recorded and been broadcast on BBC Radio 3 with the BBC Philharmonic, performed at Open Circuit Festival and The Tung Auditorium with the Royal Liverpool Philharmonic Orchestra’s Ensemble 10:10, and headlined Bluedot Festival with the Hallé Orchestra.
+He has performed at Glossop Music Festival and Chester Music Festival in specially formed tango quintets featuring international soloists such as South African cellist Abel Selaocoe and Serbian accordionist Milos Milivojevic.
+Uniquely, he has also performed as stand-in in the Aquarelle Guitar Quartet.
+James’ classical chamber music performances across the UK have also encompassed Buxton International Festival, Kings Place - for London Guitar Festival, Guitar In London series and Empower: Let The Music Lead event, Leeds International Concert Season, The Bridgewater Hall, Swaledale Festival, Fishguard & West Wales International Music Festival and Alwyn Music Festival.
+James recorded Edward Cowie’s guitar quartet ‘Kandinsky’ with Saki Kato, Bradley Johnson and Hugh Millington - in conjunction with the composer - which was released on Divine Art Recordings in 2022.

-Strongly influenced by music traditions rooted in improvisation, James is active in both Norway's and UK's jazz scenes.
-His duo with trumpeter Aaron performed Manchester Jazz Festival 2023 and tour Norway in 2025.
+Strongly influenced by music traditions rooted in improvisation, James is highly active in both Norway's and UK's jazz scenes.
+In 2025, James' Scandinavian-British 'Bridge Quartet' debuted in Oslo and toured in England, returning with a wider tour in July 2026; his duo with trumpeter Aaron Wood - who performed together at Manchester Jazz Festival 2023 - toured in Norway; and he also closely collaborated with Whirlwind Recordings artist Nishla Smith on her debut concerts in Norway.
 He is a co-founder of the Afrobeat/Ethiojazz-inspired 12-piece Agbeko, whose music has garnered attention across the UK and in Europe.
-Agbeko have played main stages in the spectacular environments of Bulgaria’s Rhodope Mountains, Malta International Arts Festival, Paris’s Dauphine Jazz Festival, Austria’s Beserlpark Festival, Croatia’s Soundwave Festival and Milan’s Linecheck Festival.
-For WOMEX 2024 they performed as musical hometown ambassadors at Manchester’s Bridgewater Hall, upon their return from debut shows in Spain.
-Among previous highlights in the UK, Agbeko have opened Manchester Jazz Festival and featured across the festival scene from Green Man to The Great Escape.
+Agbeko have performed main stages in the spectacular settings of Bulgaria’s Rhodope Mountains, Malta International Arts Festival, Paris’s Dauphine Jazz Festival, Austria’s Beserlpark Festival, Croatia’s Soundwave Festival and Milan’s Linecheck Festival.
+For WOMEX 24 they featured as hometown ambassadors at Manchester’s Bridgewater Hall, upon their return from debut shows in Spain.
+Among previous highlights in the UK, Agbeko have opened Manchester Jazz Festival and featured across the major festival scene from Green Man and Manchester International Festival to The Great Escape.
 Their debut album, 'D.O.D’, was released in 2020, following 2018's 7″ single ‘Leaders Of The Free World’ on Stutter & Twitch Records.
-Sophomore album 'There Must Be Another Way' was released and toured in late 2023 to critical acclaim internationally: Songlines Magazine's review (Jan 2024) describes “the spectacular chemistry shared by this large band is electric and emotive."
-Their next album is released in 2025 with Bridge The Gap.
+Sophomore album 'There Must Be Another Way' was released and toured in late 2023 to critical acclaim internationally: Songlines Magazine describing that “the spectacular chemistry shared by this large band is electric and emotive."
+Their next album, 'When The People Say', is due for release on 23rd October 2026.